 Starting a YLAC Policy Collective chapter will provide you with leadership opportunities in public policy and social impact, and offer a platform to build a strong foundation for your career in related fields - while also giving you the chance to shape citizen engagement with India’s democracy.

-As part of the founding leadership team, you will get the chance to organise, lead, and grow - while receiving curated mentorship from the YLAC team, exclusive access to events, and a bi-weekly newsletter filled with policy opportunities and resources.
+As part of the Collective, you will get the chance to organise, lead, and grow - while receiving curated mentorship from the YLAC team, exclusive access to events, policy opportunities and resources.

-You will also gain recognition for your work on YLAC platforms, priority consideration for upcoming national initiatives, and an executive leadership certificate.
-This experience can position you as a changemaker on campus - and help build skills and exposure for a strong career.
+You will also gain recognition for your work on YLAC platforms, priority consideration for upcoming national initiatives, executive leadership certificate, performance-based rewards.
+This experience can position you as a changemaker on campus and help build skills and exposure for a strong career.

 The Policy Collective team will organise discussions, workshops, speaker sessions, and research projects on pressing social and political issues.
 Supported by YLAC, members will engage in meaningful dialogue, deepen their understanding of public policy, and develop leadership and analytical skills.
 While the forms of support we provide remain constant, each YLAC Policy Collective chapter is ultimately shaped by its members.